OfficeDev/msteams-docs.pt-BR/msteams-platform/concepts/deploy-and-publish/apps-upload.md

 1. Selecione o arquivo .zip do pacote do aplicativo.
 1. Adicione seu aplicativo ao Teams de acordo com suas necessidades:</br>

    a.
-Selecione **Adicionar** para adicionar seu aplicativo pessoal.</br>b.
-Use o menu suspenso para adicionar seu aplicativo a uma Equipe ou chat.
+Select **Add** to add your personal app.</br>
+   b.
+Use the dropdown menu to add your app to a Team or chat.

     :::image type="content" source="~/assets/images/publish-app/teams-app-detail.png" alt-text="Descrição do aplicativo":::

 ## <a name="troubleshoot"></a>Solução de problemas

-Se o aplicativo não conseguir realizar o sideload ou se houver problemas para carregar, verifique as seguintes opções:
+Se o aplicativo não realizar o sideload ou encontrar problemas para carregar, verifique as seguintes opções:

 1. Certifique-se de ter seguido todas as instruções para [criar seu pacote de aplicativos](../../concepts/build-and-test/apps-package.md).
 1. [Validar seu pacote de aplicativos](https://dev.teams.microsoft.com/appvalidation.html).
-1. Verifique se o manifesto do aplicativo corresponde ao [esquema](../../resources/schema/manifest-schema.md).
+1. Verifique se o manifesto do aplicativo corresponde ao esquema [mais recente](../../resources/schema/manifest-schema.md).

 ## <a name="manage-your-apps"></a>Gerenciar seus aplicativos

-Gerenciar seus aplicativos permite que os usuários tenham um lugar dedicado para gerenciar, atualizar e remover seus aplicativos, permissões e assinaturas no cliente do Teams.
-Os usuários podem instalar seus aplicativos a partir de **Gerenciar seus aplicativos**.
+Manage your apps allows users to have a dedicated place to manage, update and remove their apps, permissions, and subscriptions on the Teams client.
+The users can install the apps from **Manage your apps**.

 ### <a name="access-your-app"></a>Acessar seus aplicativos